 McIntosh, Style, Flyswithhawks, and other SEED leaders continued not only to facilitate the New Leaders Weeks, but also to publish articles and books that further explored SEED concepts.
 (See the Timeline.)

 Over the more than three decades since its inception, the National SEED Project has been funded by local school support funding, 15 foundation grants, and numerous gifts from private donors.

 McIntosh stepped aside as co-director to lead the Kellogg expansion in 2011.
 At the same time, Emmy Howe, the long-time coordinator of the New England SEED Network, elementary school teacher, and founding member of Welcoming Schools came on board as a co-director, joining Style and Flyswithhawks.

-SEED remains distinctive in preparing people to lead their own professional development with colleagues and in assuming that equity leadership is best developed by people with insider knowledge of their own schools, workplaces, and communities.
+SEED remains distinctive in preparing seminar leaders to lead their own professional development with colleagues and in assuming that equity leadership is best developed by people with insider knowledge of their own schools, workplaces, and communities.